MarcosBernal/WineDatabases/README.md

     bash deployment.sh

-Deploys a dockerized mysql server with the password **secret** and load some sql to create tables and insert data (check src/exercise1 and src/exercise2).
+Deploys a dockerized mysql server with the password '**secret**' and load some sql to create tables and insert data (check src/exercise1 and src/exercise2).

 #### Mysql client: